neondatabase/website/content/docs/guides/vercel.md

 3. In the **Vercel integration** drawer, select the **Settings** tab.
 4. Under **Default database and role**, select a new **Database** and **Role**.

-Your change will be reflected in the Vercel Preview environment variables set by the integration on the next preview deployment.
+Your change will be reflected in your Vercel **Preview** environment variables on the next preview deployment.

 ## Disconnect the integration

 If you want to disconnect the Neon Vercel Integration from your Vercel project, you can do so from the Neon Console.
-Removing the connection from Neon stops the integration from creating preview branches and setting environment variables for those branches in Vercel.
+Disconnecting stops the integration from creating preview branches and setting environment variables for those branches in Vercel.
 It does not remove the integration from your Vercel project.
 To fully remove the integration from your Vercel project, you must do so in Vercel.
 See [Manage the Neon Postgres integration in Vercel](#manage-the-integration-in-vercel) for instructions.

 To disconnect the Neon integration from your Vercel project: